f-o-a-m/purescript-deck-gl/README.md

 There is an example project demonstrating the basic features of icon layer.
 You can build it yourself or view the hosted version [here](https://f-o-a-m.github.io/purescript-deck-gl/).

+You can see the full gallery of examples [here](https://uber.github.io/deck.gl/#/examples/overview?section=core-layers)

 ## installation

 ```bash